DHTMLX/docs-kanban/docs/api/methods/js_kanban_updaterow_method.md

 ### Description

-Updates the row data by its ID
+@short: updates the row data by its ID

 ### Usage